wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 }
    </pre>

-   Note that redundant zones do not participate in quorum, including leader election.
+   Redundant zones do not participate in quorum, including leader election.

+   <strong>read scalability</strong> is achieved using non-voting servers.

 ## Manage from another Terminal

-1. Press control+C to exit the Consul instance.
+1. If you're running a Consul agent instance,<br />

-1. Create another Terminal shell instance to interact with the instance:
+   Create another Terminal shell instance to interact with the Consul agent running:

    <pre><strong>consul members</strong></pre>